rgunnar/openssl-lab/chapter01/README.md

 # Create a CA (Certificate Authority)

 The certificate authority is signs certificate requests, creating ceertificates.
 The CA also manages the certificates, maintaining CRLs (Certificate Revocation Lists) etc.
-We will start by creating the root certificate for the CA.
+We will start by creating the certificate for the CA.

 ## Generate the key for the certificate